infrawatch/collectd-operator/README.md

 is not already running.
 If the CRD is loaded, the scorecard will fail.

 ```
-kubectl create namespace collectd
-kubectl config set-context --current --namespace=collectd
+oc new-project collectd
 operator-sdk scorecard
 ```

 ### Local builds on OpenShift

-If you are using OpenShift, you can use a BuildConfig and Build to result in a local image from your source directory.
+You can use a BuildConfig and Build to result in a local image from your source directory.
 First, change to the directory that holds the collectd-operator source code (clone this repository) and run the following commands:

 ```
+ansible-galaxy install --role-file requirements.yml --roles-path ./roles/
 oc new-build --name collectd-operator --dockerfile - < ./build/Dockerfile
 oc start-build collectd-operator --wait --from-dir .
 oc set image-lookup collectd-operator